Disney World Special Events, Festivals and Parties

 Just for the holidays, Olaf joins the cast of For the First Time in Forever: A Frozen Sing-Along Celebration at the Hyperion Theater.
 The holiday version of the show includes a seasonal finale featuring Olaf and three songs from Olaf’s Frozen Adventure.

-New for 2023, Disney Jollywood Nights will be held after the regular closing of Hollywood Studios and requires separate admission.
+New for 2023, Disney Jollywood Nights was held after the regular closing of Hollywood Studios and required separate admission.

 Epcot International Festival of the Holidays

-For 2023, Epcot International Festival of the the Holidays will be held November 24 – December 30.
+For 2023, Epcot International Festival of the the Holidays was held November 24 – December 30.

-In 2023, Santa Claus will be at The Odyssey from November 24 through December 24, for photos and individual visits.
+In 2023, Santa Claus was at The Odyssey from November 24 through December 24, for photos and individual visits.

 The greenhouse portions of Living with the Land have a special overlay for the holidays, becoming Living with the Land – Glimmering Greenhouses, with special decorations, lights and displays.
 The narration focused on foods and flavors associated with Christmas, such as oranges, hot cocoa and cinnamon.
 The special lighting is even more noticeable if you ride it after dark.